cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 ```

-4. Validate Vote Extensions propagated We want to add the following to the `PrepareProposalHandler` to print out and test our vote extensions have entered
+`ValidateVoteExtensions` is then propagated and now we want to add the following to the `PrepareProposalHandler` to print out and test our vote extensions have entered.

 ```go
 if req.Height > 2 {